jmcmellen/splat/README.md

   * Revert to using the ITM model by default, in accordance with SPLAT 1.4.3.

-  * The PlotLOSMap() and PlotLRMap() functions have been converted to run multithreaded if a "-mt" flag is passed on the command line.
+  * The PlotLOSMap() and PlotLRMap() functions have been converted to run multithreaded ~~if a "-mt" flag is ~~passed on the command line~~.
+If you want to run single-threaded, use "-st" on the command line.

-  * WritePPM(), WritePPMSS(), etc were converted to WriteImage(), WriteImageSS(), etc, and functionality was added to allow them to emit png or jpg images instead of pixmaps.
-Add "-png" or "-jpg" to the command line as you like.
+  * WritePPM(), WritePPMSS(), etc were converted to WriteImage(), WriteImageSS(), etc, and functionality was added to allow them to emit png or jpg images instead of pixmaps. png's are now the default.
+Add "-ppm" or "-jpg" to the command line if you want to generate the others.
 The generated jpg's are smaller but the text can be hard to read in some instances.
 The png's are, of course, lossless, and nice and crisp, but they are larger and take slightly longer to generate.
 Both are an order of magnitude smaller than the pixmaps though.

   * All the DEMs and Paths are allocated on the heap rather than using pre-sized arrays and stack allocations.
     This means the same code can be used for 1x1 through 8x8 grids, and/or 3-deg (Normal) or 1-deg (High Definition) modes without recompiling.
 It also means that the code can adjust itself (or error out nicely) depending on the available memory of the host machine.

+  * I did some minor fixup to the antenna azimuth (.az) and elevation (.el) reading so that you can now put a value of 0 in those files to indicate your antenna blocks that area perfectly.

 * ITWOM 3.0